chriskrycho/v4.chriskrycho.com/curriculum-vitae.txt

 - **[*Tolle Lege!* Designing Readable Bibles With Digital Typography][bibletech2015]** (BibleTech 2015, May 2015):

     > **Abstract:** The Bible has always been a challenging text to display, whether copied by hand or printed on a Gutenberg press, and the task has only grown more complicated in the era of digital text.
 The challenges are not insurmountable, though.
 We have the tools to solve them: the principles of good typography, especially careful page design and the deliberate choice and skillful use of appropriate typefaces (fonts).
-When we apply those principles to the Scriptures--whether in an app or on the web--we can provide people with digital Bibles that are both readable and beautiful.
+When we apply those principles to the Scriptures—whether in an app or on the web—we can provide people with digital Bibles that are both readable and beautiful.

 [ember-atx]:	https://youtube.com/watch?v=fFzxbBrvytU